npahucki/linear-importer/README.md

   - Label: `pivotal - release`
   - Associated stories as sub-issues

+#### Priority

+- Priority levels are mapped from Pivotal to Linear as follows:
+  - P1 (Pivotal) → High (Linear)
+  - P2 → Medium
+  - P3 → Low

+### Estimate

+- Prompts user to choose a new Estimate Scale
+- Rounds pivotal estimate to nearest Linear value

 #### Assignee

 - Automatically matches Pivotal users to Linear team members by comparing names and emails